tennisgent/quickmock/README.md

 	....
 ```

-QuickMock will find the `NotificationService` and lookup its list of dependencies.
+quickmock will find the `NotificationService` and lookup its list of dependencies.
 It will then try to find mocks for each of those dependencies.

 Writing Mocks
 -------------